🛡️ The trust layer for AI agents

 Add TapAuth to your agent

 One command.
-Your agent can request OAuth tokens immediately.
+Your agent can request delegated access immediately.

 Claude Code / Cursor / Codex